redox-os/book/src/why-rust.md

 The borrow checker verifies all memory allocation at compile-time which eliminate most memory bugs, like buffer overflows or dangling pointers.

-The type system verifies invalid type usage at compile-time and allow the creation of new types to invalidate logic states that aren't allowed, which eliminate some logic bugs.
+The type system verifies invalid type usage at compile-time and allow the creation of new types to invalidate logic states that aren't allowed, which eliminate some logic bugs and reduce the formal verification effort.

 ### Less vulnerable to data corruption